tolitius/mount/README.md

 dev=> (mount/start)
 ```

-This can be easily hooked up to [tools.namespace](https://github.com/clojure/tools.namespace), to make the whole
+While it is not always necessary, mount lificycle can be easily hooked up to [tools.namespace](https://github.com/clojure/tools.namespace),
-application reloadable with refreshing the app namespaces.
-Here is a [dev.clj](https://github.com/tolitius/mount/blob/master/dev/dev.clj) as
+to make the whole application reloadable with refreshing the app namespaces.
-an example, that sums up to:
+Here is a [dev.clj](https://github.com/tolitius/mount/blob/master/dev/dev.clj) as an example, that sums up to:

 ```clojure
 (defn go []